ColdMacaroni/onslowcollege.github.io/12dtc/programming/02.intro/index.md

 Your room is 13.5 m³
 ```

-# Task 2.4: Remove furniture from the volume
+# Task 2.4 Extension: remove furniture from the volume

 > **Filename**: area.py